bexer/pyeviews/README.rst

 For more details on installation, see our `whitepaper <http://www.eviews.com/download/whitepapers/pyeviews.pdf>`_.

 *	Start python and create two time series using pandas.
-We’ll call the annual series “benchmark” and the quarterly series “indicator”:
+We'll call the annual series "benchmark" and the quarterly series "indicator":

 .. code-block:: python